The history of the office

 The rise of the coworking space

 In the early 21st century a new office trend emerged – the coworking.
 It is a brilliant idea to share the same office with other like-minded humans.
 This was an important step towards bringing people together and removing the office barriers created in the office.
 A new profession, the community manager, also was born.
 The community manager engineers new ways of communication between people in a shared office so they can create more value together.
 But the community manager was overwhelmed with administrative tasks, totally unrelated to … building the community.
-They had to deal with invoices and contracts, manage payments, book meeting rooms, deal with facility management, availability & occupancy of desks, marketing and hundreds other tasks.
-They were using spreadsheets, custom tools and sticky notes to manage the office and their members.
+They had to deal with invoices and contracts, manage payments, book meeting rooms, deal with facility management, availability & occupancy of desks, marketing and hundreds of other tasks.
+They were using spreadsheets, custom tools, and sticky notes to manage the office and their members.

 The rise of OfficeRnD

 We started OfficeRnD with one simple idea – to make the office management easier and more transparent thus making everyone in the office happier, healthier, more productive and innovative.
 Our mission is to make the office a better place through innovative technologies.

 We love the coworking idea, so it was an easy decision to start by making the coworking spaces better.
 OfficeRnD offloads the boring, repetitive tasks from the community (office) managers so they can focus on creating a real community by bringing people together and helping them build better businesses.

 For less than a year we developed a great product and released 173 versions of it.
 Our first paying customers are among the coolest coworking spaces in London – Central Working, Rainmaking Loft and Runway East to name a few.

 According to Grant Powell, Managing Director at Central Working, London: